Is Tik Tok Safe? Monitor Bullying and More

 Thousands of parents complained, and in response, TikTok has launched a new product designed specifically for kids under 13.
 All users will have to confirm their ages, and those under 13 will be directed to the app for kids.
 TikTok is also offering a tutorial series on privacy and security on the platform.
 Although these are welcome updates, this case ultimately serves as a reminder for parents to stay on their guard against data abuses.

+So is Tik Tok safe for kids?
 On its merits, TikTok is a great way for teens to keep in touch online.
 But that doesn’t mean the app will always be a safe place to socialize.
 Bark monitors online activities on TikTok and more than 24 other social media platforms, as well as texts, chat, email, and YouTube.
-Sign up today to keep your kids safer online!
+Parents can sign up today to help keep their children safe online.